microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Update-MgBetaSecurityThreatSubmission.md

     - `[Result <IMicrosoftGraphSecuritySubmissionResult>]`: submissionResult
     - `[Source <String>]`: submissionSource
     - `[Status <String>]`: longRunningOperationStatus
     - `[TenantId <String>]`: Indicates the tenant id of the submitter.
 Not required when created using a POST operation.
-It is extracted from the token of the post API call.
+It's extracted from the token of the post API call.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[FileName <String>]`: It specifies the file name to be submitted.
   - `[UrlThreats <IMicrosoftGraphSecurityUrlThreatSubmission[]>]`: